stacks-network/stacks-core/sip/sip-001-burn-election.md

    return (DISTRIBUTION[-1].PUBKEY, DISTRIBUTION[-1].BLOCK_HASH, hash(PROOFS[DISTRIBUTION[-1].PUBKEY]))
 ```

-Only one leader per distinct chain tip will win an election.
+Only one leader will win an election.
+It is not guaranteed that the block the
+leader produces is valid or builds off of the best Stacks fork.
+However,
-Once a leader is elected, all peers will know enough information about the
+once a leader is elected, all peers will know enough information about the
 leader's decisions that the block can be submitted and relayed by any other
 peer in the network.
 Leaders can make their burn chain transactions and
 construct their blocks however they want.
 So long as the burn chain transactions